 By greater inequality, epidemiologists — the scientists who study the health of populations — don’t just mean poverty.
 Poor health and poverty do go hand-in-hand.
 But high levels of inequality, the epidemiological research shows, negatively affect the health of even the affluent, mainly because, researchers contend, inequality reduces social cohesion, a dynamic that leads to more stress, fear, and insecurity for everyone.

 Economists and health experts have known for years that people who live in poorer societies live shorter lives.
 But research also points to an additional factor in explaining life expectancy: a society’s level of inequality.
-People live longer, according to World Bank data, in nations with lower levels of inequality, as measured here by the Gini coefficient, a standard global benchmark, is used here to measure inequality.
+People live longer, according to World Bank data, in nations with lower levels of inequality.
+The Gini coefficient, a standard global benchmark, is used here to measure inequality.
 The higher the Gini, the greater the inequality.
 In the United States, average life expectancy is four years shorter than in some of the most equitable countries.

-In 2012, nations with the smallest income gaps between households at the 90th and 10th percentiles as calculated by the OECD had significantly fewer infant deaths than other nations.
+In 2017, nations with the smallest income gaps between households at the 90th and 10th percentiles as calculated by the OECD had significantly fewer infant deaths, according to WHO data, than other nations.
 A household at the 90th percentile has more income than 90 percent of households.
 The United States is at the extreme end among other industrialized countries, with the largest gap between the rich and the rest of the population and by far the worst infant mortality rate, at 5.7 per 1,000 live births, compared to just 1.6 per 1,000 in Iceland.

 The same association between high economic inequality and poor health can be observed within the United States.

 The lower American workers rank on the national economic ladder, the more likely their jobs will be physically demanding.
 Such jobs can lead to more stress, both physical and mental — and higher medical bills.
 Center for Economic and Policy Research data shows that workers in physically demanding jobs such as janitorial, maintenance, and housekeeping positions, also typically retire earlier, before they can claim full Social Security benefits.

 The bottom third of U.S. earners tend to retire earlier than other Americans, as calculated by the Brookings Institution, in part because their jobs are often more physically demanding.
 Because American workers cannot claim full retirement benefits before age 66, this trend exacerbates economic inequality among seniors.